HeliumProject/Engine/README.md

     sudo Dependencies/install-packages.sh

-libboost-all-dev is for std::regex fallback (last checked libstdc++ still had to implemented it fully) libgtk2.0-dev is for wxWidgets
+* _libboost-all-dev_ is for std::regex fallback (last checked libstdc++ still had to implemented it fully)
+* _libgtk2.0-dev_ is the basis for wxWidgets' GUI implementation on Linux

 ## Compile ##